avperezb/BBControl/README.md

 password: adminwaiter1

 For creating waiters, the password is set as "123 + first name" automatically.
 For instance, if the first name entered corresponds to Maria Camila, then the password will be 123maria, and it will work when trying to log in.

+When the app is started, a prompt asking for gps use will appear, it is necessary to select the always option for the app to work properly.